rishikesh-anand/clear-ransomware/README.md

 The code then uses the Fernet module of the cryptography library to decrypt the contents of the files*

+The code then uses the Fernet module of the cryptography library to decrypt the contents of the files*

+Future Perspectives

+This decrypter would be decrypting many other ransomwares too which would help a lot of companies or organizations to be safe from such type of malwares

 **This Project for Hackthefall event is done by**:-

 - `Yash Mehta`